mm6/InternetOfThingsCourse/Weeks/week7.md

 ## Topics

 + Week 7 is our student presentation week.
-We will also review material on smart cities.
+We will also review material on smart cities, flow programming, and edge analytics.

 ## Slides